Product School

 User Journey vs User Flow

-Design is having a moment right now, with Product Managers across the board realizing that they need to be more in touch with what their UX and UI designers are doing.
+Design is having a moment right now, with Product Managers across the board realizing that they need to be more in touch with what their product designers are doing.

 It is high time Design was involved from the beginning of the product, rather than handing it over to them at the end to ‘pretty it up.’